This wiki describes the overall packages and also includes some details on how the main classes are implemented.

 This is also the case when parsing/validating compressed WARC/ARC files where each record is GZip'ed.
 In which case the compressed data can also only be processed sequentially.

 It is however possible to random access individual WARC/ARC/GZip records when working with the logical files and using a file offset.
-This is possible by using a simple RandomAccessFileInputStream present in the common package or using any other type of stream where you control exactly which records to present to a reader.
+This is possible by using a simple RandomAccessFileInputStream present in the common package.

-Since this project is intended to be of general use it also includes writers for WARC/ARC/GZip.
+Since this project is intended to be of general use it also includes WARC and GZip writers.